bparanj/rom/second_chapter.md

 This prints : Object.
 The class **Object** is Ruby's built-in class.
 It comes into picture when you consider the inheritance hierarchy.

-Step 8
+### Step 8

 This is implicit.
-So, no need to say:
+There is no need to say:

 class Car < Object